isomerpages/moe-bedoksouthsec/_cca/Sports/Badminton.md

 ### Objectives

-The aim of the badminton club is to develop character, mental and physical well-being in our students.Through the learning of badminton skills, discipline and desirable social attitudes may be instilled into the students so that they become self-motivated and responsible individuals in all their undertaking.
+The aim of the badminton club is to develop character, mental and physical well-being in our students.
+Through the learning of badminton skills, discipline and desirable social attitudes may be instilled into the students so that they become self-motivated and responsible individuals in all their undertaking.
 It is our vision to scale the heights to achieve in the top four positions among the schools in the East-Zone.